SimonBon/CIM-S/README.md

 Repository for the submission to MIDL 2026 by Simon Gutwein & Arthur Longuefosse.

-This repository contains the code, configuration files, and experiments for CIM-S, including self-supervised and supervised training pipelines, evaluation scripts, and phenotyping workflows.
+This repository contains code and configuration files for CIM-S, including self-supervised and supervised training, evaluation, and phenotyping workflows.

 <br clear="left"/>